laxika/TorchWS/README.md

 ```

 The routing engine will route all POST requests for the `/hello/exact/route` uri to the `HelloWorldExactRoute` class, while the GET requests for the same uri will return a 404 Not Found error.

+### Passing depedencies to WebPages

+You can pass down depedencies to WebPage classes via routing.

+//EXAMPLEHERE!

 ## Handling POST requests